-New method helps target Parkinson's diseaseNovember 20th, 2012 in Parkinson's & Movement disorders /
+New method helps target Parkinson's diseaseNovember 20, 2012 in Medicine & Health / Parkinson's & Movement disorders

 (Medical Xpress)—Health professionals may soon have a new method of diagnosing Parkinson's disease, one that is noninvasive and inexpensive, and, in early testing, has proved to be effective more than 90 percent of the time.